This entry is about the Los Angeles County community of Glendale.

 A BRIEF HISTORY

 In the 1920s, a large number of Armenians moved to Glendale, followed by another surge in the 1970s and again, in the wake of the USSR‘s dissolution.
-Today Glendale has the highest percentage of Armenian residents of any city in the US and the second largest population in numbers after Los Angeles (home of Little Armenia).
+Today Glendale has the highest percentage of Armenian residents of any city in the US and the second-largest population in numbers after Los Angeles (home of Little Armenia).
 But to suggest that Glendale is simply Armenian in character is wrong.
 Many of the city’s white residents are also Arab or Persian and almost a fifth of Glendale is Asian — mostly Korean and Filipino.
-The older Latino population remains significant as well, especially in the southern part of town.
-Today Glendale is 54% white, 20% Latino and 16% Asian.
-The main ethnicities are Armenian and Mexican and the largest group of foreign-born are from Iran.
+The established Latino population remains significant as well, especially in the southern part of town.
+Today Glendale is 54% white, 20% non-white Latino, and 16% Asian.
+The main ethnicities are Armenian and Mexican but the largest group of foreign-born Glendalians are from Iran.

 ARCHITECTURE IN GLENDALE